 Explore distinctly awesome scientific galleries at Questacon, The National Science and Technology Centre.
-At Wonderworks, you can experience colour, movement and sound as you never have before; enter Awesome Earth and discover the power of nature and the universe (earthquake, anyone?); and pop into the Q-Lab, which froths up with live experiments.
-Mini-Q also caters to the littler explorers, meaning every traveller will enjoy the hands-on activities on offer.
+At Wonderworks, you can experience color, movement and sound as you never have before; enter Awesome Earth and discover the power of nature and the universe (earthquake, anyone?); and pop into the Q-Lab, which froths up with live experiments.
+Mini-Q also caters to the smaller explorers, meaning every traveler will enjoy the hands-on activities on offer.
 Be sure to set aside at least a half-day.

 03 of 08

-Boasting more than 160,000 works of art, The National Gallery of Australia features works from globally celebrated artists alongside lesser known (but wonderfully talented) Australian creative.
+Boasting more than 160,000 works of art, The National Gallery of Australia features works from globally celebrated artists alongside lesser-known (but wonderfully talented) Australian creatives.
 See works from Andy Warhol, Picasso, Claude Monet, Mark Rothko, Jackson Pollock, Sidney Nolan and so many more.
-Don’t miss the family activities if you’re travelling with kids, either.
+Don’t miss the family activities if you’re traveling with kids, either.

 04 of 08